 Some insurance companies require you to be a member or have an active policy for a specific time before qualifying for this benefit.
 USAA and Liberty Mutual customers receive free accident forgiveness after five years if every driver in the home avoids an at-fault accident during that time.

 Progressive requires you to be a customer of theirs for four years and be without an accident for three to qualify for no rate increase, even though you receive benefits from the start.
 Your crash claims of less than $500 are forgiven automatically.
-More about Progressive here.
+Read a comprehensive review of Progressive here.

 A final option is Safeco.
 You receive a check for 2.5% of your motorcycle insurance premium every six months you go without a claim.
 After five years, with no accidents or violations of any policy by any driver in the household, you won’t have your rates raised after your first accident.